Skip to content

 9 M. Cohut (2018): Low B-12 and folate levels in mature adults 'of concern', https://www.medicalnewstoday.com/articles/322287#Older-adults-at-significant-risk.
 [17.08.2021]

 11 Deutsche Gesellschaft für Ernährung e.
-V.: Supplement to the position of the German Nutrition Society regarding population groups with special nutritional needs, https://www.dge.de/wissenschaft/weitere-publikationen/dge-position/vegane-ernaehrung/?L=0.
-[17.08.2021].
+V.: Supplement to the position of the German Nutrition Society with regard to population groups with special nutritional requirements, https://www.dge.de/wissenschaft/weitere-publikationen/dge-position/vegane-ernaehrung/?L=0 [17.08.2021].

 Julian Hölzer